EHDunagin/personnel_forecast/README.md

 # personnel_forecast
 ## Simple python model for personnel expense and headcount forecasting

-Consists primarily of function **forecast** which uses information about period to forecast, employees, fringe rate, and inflation to generate a forecast of personnel expense and month end headcount.
+Consists primarily of function **forecast** which uses information about period range, employees, fringe rate, and inflation to generate a forecast of personnel expense and month end headcount.

 The script is set up to read inputs from an Excel file structured like "personnel_sample.xlsx"and produce a .csv output if run on its own.